Five business tips from Sophie Cornish of NOTHS

 It’s important to look at the wider picture and the emerging trends and influences that are shaping the commercial world and the world of your customer.
 It’s key to stay one step ahead and use new trends to your advantage.
 Your reaction to these can differentiate you from your competitors, will help you stay on the front foot and will ensure that your strategy continues to evolve accordingly.

 4) Keep your staff motivated

 Never let your staff get demotivated because you need them more than you might realise.
 Your team is what keeps the business alive so don’t forget this – make them feel like they are truly part of the business and keep them engaged.
 Honesty and openness are key as is communication, remember you are all on this journey and it’s important to take them with you.

 5) You don’t have to be an expert in everything

 If you don’t have an expert skill in a particular field then seek expert help because we aren’t all perfect!
 That’s what makes a team so wonderful, it’s a group of people with different strengths who combined can build something you could have never done on your own.
 When building notonthehighstreet.com, Holly Tucker and I were successful because we complimented each others’ strengths and collaborated in order to achieve.

 Need more advice on how to make money selling your crafts on NOTHS?
 You can read one successful seller’s tips here.

 Want to build a business you love on your terms?
-Find out how our club Kickstart help with monthly challenges, over 100 workbooks, courses and videos, and daily support.
+Find out how our one year course Kickstart will help.